 This Giant Wagon Wheel is a delicious combination of biscuit, marshmallow and raspberry jam all smothered in dark chocolate.

 Yep, you heard me right.
 A GIANT Wagon Wheel.
 Just like the Wagon Wheel we grew up with, except bigger.
 Much bigger.
 Like 8 times bigger.
 This thing is 30cm (a full foot) in diameter

 So Australia Day is coming up again.
 Already!
 Where does the time go?
 The busier I get, the quicker time goes and that is quite unhelpful because the busier I get, the more time I need.
 It’s a vicious cycle.
 But no worries.
 As long as I keep having reasons to cook (and devour :)) yummy food, it’s all good.

 I wanted to give you some awesome recipes to whip up for Australia Day and by George, I think I’ve got ’em.
 Stay posted later this week when I give you Lamb & Rosemary Pies.
 Yummo!
 But for now I thought I’d start with dessert, like any good meal should :).

 Ok, so I might be stretching the Australia thing as the Wagon Wheel is not technically Australian.
 They are sold in lots of countries but the humble Wagon Wheel was invented by an Aussie guy who worked for his Aussie dads business.
 What the hey?
 We all grew up with them right?
 I know I did.
 And that’s close enough for me.
-I mean, look at this thing, it’s like a Wagon Wheel on steroids 🙂
+I mean, look at this thing, it’s a homemade Wagon Wheel on steroids 🙂

 It’s actually pretty simple to make, although a prior career as a circus juggler will be really helpful, to move the delicate biscuits around.
 You’ll see what I mean, hehe.